 - a) Inspect the preservative coating/painted surfaces on the various parts.
-Touch up the areas, If necessary. - Inspect all covers over pump openings and piping connections.
-If found damaged, remove the covers and inspect interiors of the opening for any deposits of foreign materials or water. - If necessary, clean and preserve the interior parts as noted above to restore the parts to the "as shipped" condition.
-Replace covers and fasten securely.
+Touch up the areas, If necessary. - b) Inspect all covers over pump openings and piping connections.
+If found damaged, remove the covers and inspect interiors of the opening for any deposits of foreign materials or water. - c) If necessary, clean and preserve the interior parts as noted above to restore the parts to the "as shipped" condition.
+Replace covers and fasten securely. - d) Exercise caution with pumps exposed to weather.
+Containers are not leak proof.
+Parts may be coated with a residual amount of protective coating, which will wash away if exposed to elements.